CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/DEVELOPMENT.md

 ## ssh-agent in Linux bash

+Every time I connect over SSH I must input the passcode for my SSH identity.
+Even `git push` works over SSH, so every time I have to input the password.
+This is great for security, but it is an awful user experience.
+You can choose to be less secure with some ssh keys and be more productive with ssh-agent.
+Your choice.

+Git comes with `ssh-agent` and I could use it just the same as in Linux bash to avoid retyping the passcode every time. ssh-agent asks for the passcode only once and then stores securely the unencrypted private key in memory.

 Read SSH easy here: [ssh_easy.md](ssh_easy.md)

-It is comfortable to use the `ssh-agent` to store the passphrase in memory, so we type it only once.
 The ssh-agent is already started on login in the `~/.bashrc` script.
-Again attention, that this container has secrets and must not be shared !
+Again attention, that this container has secrets now and must not be shared !
 Never !
 In the `VSCode terminal` (Ctrl+j) run:

 ```bash